kengz/aiva-doc/source/includes/_FEATURES.md

 ## <a name="graph-brain"></a>graph brain

+The brain of AIVA is a graph database; it is the central memory that coordinates with different adapters, allowing it to be consistent across the platforms; for example, it can remember who you are or your todo list, even as you switch apps.

 Graph is a very generic and natural way of encoding information, especially for information that doesn't always follow a fixed schema.
-A knowledge base is often implemented as a graph (wordNet, conceptNet, google graph, facebook graph, etc.)
+A knowledge base is often implemented as a graph (wordNet, conceptNet, google graph, facebook graph, etc.) due to the adhoc and connected nature of generic knowledge.
+Thus, we think it's the natural choice for AIVA.

 Although graph and non-graph databases can both be Turing-complete, graphs tend to have a lower working complexity in practice, and it's data units can be schema-free.
 Turing completeness ensures that the database can do everything a computer supposedly can; lower complexity makes development easier, schema-free allows knowledge creation on-the-fly.